ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 Launch file:

    * A launch file has been provided for you.
-The parameters within it will need to be edited throughout the exercise.
+The parameters within it will need to be edited later in the exercise.

 #.
 Set up parameters: